inthreedee/photoprism-transfer-album/README.md

 If `--match` is not specified, hash mode will be used.
 - Use hash matching if you've uploaded photos from your Google Takeout and the files in Photoprism and Google Photos are identical.
-This method is faster.
+This method is significantly faster.
 - Use name matching if you've uploaded original photos from another source and you just want to re-create your google Photos albums in Photoprism.
+  Photoprism's sidecar directory, or a copy containing the yml files, must be available to the script.

 If `--batching` is not specified, it defaults to true.
 Disabling batching will submit photos to the API one at a time as matches are found.